 7. You want to be able to shop first or get a sneak peek at the inventory.

-When you are a consignor, you can’t help but see some of the other amazing items that are being dropped off as you deliver yours.
+When you’re a consignor, you can’t help but see some of the other amazing items fellow consignors are dropping off.
 If you are a volunteer, you will get to preview it at an even closer proximity.

 It will take some semblance of organization to be a consigner.

-The sale owners usually work hard to make the tagging systems, sale requirements, etc. as easy as possible, but you will still need to be able to keep up with things.
+The sale owners usually work hard to make the tagging systems, sale requirements, etc. as easy as possible.
+You will still need to be able to keep up with things, though.

-I am not a naturally organized person.
+I don’t have a knack for organization.
 Most who know me–even well–think that is not true, but you can ask my husband and my parents. 🙂 I keep organized at the things I absolutely have to keep organized at, but it’s a lot of work for me.

 If you aren’t organized and start breaking out in hives at the thought of entering your consignment items into a computer program, you can also hire a valet service to do it for you.
 These services cost a small fee, but I’ve heard from many moms that it is worth it.